 In addition to her lead role at the Rappaport Foundation, Phyllis is also a founder and director of Cure Alzheimer’s Fund, which has donated over $125 million to Alzheimer’s research since its inception in 2004.

 She has extensive experience in public and non-profit service, having served as an elected member of the Lincoln-Sudbury Regional School Committee for seven years.
-She was also a longtime trustee of the deCordova Sculpture Park and Museum and serves on advisory committees for Massachusetts General Hospital, McLean Hospital, and Harvard University’s Taubman Center for State and Local Government.
+She was also a longtime trustee of the deCordova Sculpture Park and Museum and serves on advisory committees for Massachusetts General Hospital, McLean Hospital, Harvard University’s Rappaport Institute, and Boston College Law School’s Rappaport Center.

 As to the education for which her mother so strongly advocated, Phyllis is a graduate of Smith College and Simmons Graduate School of Management, which led to leadership positions in her early career at Hewlett Packard and PricewaterhouseCoopers.
 She is also the former vice chair of New Boston Fund.